-1.5.2 Scope 2 Quality Criteria for the market-based method data

-To make the market-based method globally consistent and capable of producing accurate results, this guidance establishes required Scope 2 Quality Criteria that all contractual instruments must meet.
+1.5.2 Scope 2 Quality Criteria for the market-based method data establishes required Scope 2 Quality Criteria that all contractual instruments must meet.
 These Scope 2 Quality Criteria are policy-neutral and represent the minimum features necessary for instruments to function together as a complete market-based emission allocation system for consumers.
 Companies without contractual instruments that meet the Scope 2 Quality Criteria may use other emission factors (listed in Chapter 6).